Medication overuse headache develops most often in people who have migraines or a tension-type headache.

 An overly sensitive nervous system is thought to cause medication overuse headache.
 That is, the nerve cells in the brain that trigger pain are too easily stimulated.

-Substance dependence Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more is more common among people with medication overuse headaches.
+Substance dependence Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more is more common among people with medication overuse headaches.
 They may also have a genetic predisposition to develop medication overuse headache.

 Symptoms of Medication Overuse Headache